inflation/sanaemacs/README.md

 If the mode-line turns red then be sure to consult the [FAQ][FAQ.org].

 ## Alternative installations
-There are currently, two supported, alternative locations, for a Spacemacs configuration.
+There are currently, two supported, alternative locations, for a Sanaemacs configuration.

 ### Modify HOME environment variable
-This solution is ideal for quickly trying Spacemacs without compromising your existing configuration.
-Clone Spacemacs outside the Emacs dotdirectory `~/.emacs.d` and modify the HOME environment variable.
+This solution is ideal for quickly trying Sanaemacs without compromising your existing configuration.
+Clone Sanaemacs outside the Emacs dotdirectory `~/.emacs.d` and modify the HOME environment variable.

 ```sh